-LAW & THE LEGAL ASSISTANT .......3 CR Introduces various areas of law in which a legal assistant may be employed.
-Includes study of the court system (Virginia and federal); a brief overview of criminal law, torts, domestic relations, evidence, the U.C.C., contracts, and ethics; the role of the legal assistant; and other areas of interest.
+Introduces various areas of law in which a legal assistant may be employed.
+Includes study of the court system (Virginia and federal); a brief overview of criminal law, torts, domestic relations, evidence, the U.C.C., contracts, ethics; the role of the legal assistant; and other areas of interest.
 Prerequisite or Co-requisite: ENG 111 or permission of instructor.
-Lecture 3 hours per week.